Author: Julia Yang

 matter, and factors related to the liver, such as fat build-up and inflammation.
 The analysis

 showed that there were direct and indirect connections between these organs, highlighting the impact of dysfunction across multiple organs.”
-This demonstrates the general idea that other parts of the body, including the heart and the liver, are able to affect the brain, which sets up the foundation for how defects in the liver can affect the onset of Alzheimer’s disease in the brain.
+This demonstrates the general idea that other parts of the body, including the heart and the liver, are able to affect the brain, which sets up the foundation for how abnormalities in the heart and the liver can affect the onset of Alzheimer’s disease in the brain.

 Studies presented at the Alzheimer’s Association International Conference, or AIIC, in